ayushskmaurya/BE-Final-Year-Project/README.md

 4. Change `BASE_URL` as per your requirement in the `Base.java` file present in `com.messengerhelloworld.helloworld.utils` package.

+4. In your Android mobile, open File Manager, create `HelloWorld` folder if not created already & save a text file with name as `ipForTesting.txt`.
+Under this file write your hostname.

 5. Change `BASE_URL` as per your requirement in the `base.php` file.

 6. Create a MySQL Database using the following command: